Daniel-Lopez/JS_Calculator/README.md

 # JS_Calculator
-Simple calculator written in JavaScript, HTML and CSS.
+Basic calculator written in JavaScript, HTML and CSS.

+You can check out a demo [here](http://daniel-lopez.github.io/JS_Calculator/calc.html).